Language Access FAQ

 • Visit the Translated Materials Library page under Language Access on our website to search for vital OPWDD documents in your preferred language.
 If you are unable to locate a specific OPWDD document or it is not currently available in a language you need, please contact [email protected].

-What if I want to waive my right to free interpretation services?
+What if a person wants to waive their right to free interpretation services?

 • An individual has the right to waive their right to free interpretation in some circumstances.
 However, according to the law, for appointments related to health, legal issues (consent for services) and treatment of services, a qualified interpreter must be present.
 An individual’s guardian or family member can be present during such meeting, but OPWDD reserves the right to have an independent interpreter.
 Another factor to consider is if the person receiving services is fully competent to consent and can waive their rights to interpretation services.